-The Center is dedicated to providing the best possible experience to all visitors.
+The Yale Center for British Art is dedicated to providing the best possible experience to all visitors.
 People of all abilities are welcome to visit the museum and participate in programming.
 All tours can be adapted to address individual needs.

 Getting Around the Museum